Buzzology/graphql-workshop/docs/4-schema-design.md

     }
    ```

-1. Add the `ScheduleSessionPayload` class to with the following code:
+1. Add the `ScheduleSessionPayload` class too with the following code:

    ```csharp
     using System.Collections.Generic;